 Once you did that , go to step 6 :)

 Step 6: The Style and How Does It Sound

 Now you can plug the unit to an effect, stompbox, mixer, or an amp, but dont forget that the output will be REALLY loud , so to record it directly you will need a DI box

 How does it sound ? well , very good i think, good old time tube sounds, really pure with crispy distortion ;) It will sound like yr old amp without the wood cabinet, theres no real change to the tone except there is no speaker , dont forget that the original Ruby tubes are too much cheap if you want a real tube sound.....

-Because i use synthesizers and drum machines, i really dont care of a speaker simulation, it works really as i wanted to, great !!!
+Because i use synthesizers and drum machines, i really dont care of a speaker simulation so its cool .